 Lynas’s book starts with an account from his activist days when he and several others, crept into a facility growing genetically modified maize and proceeded to destroy as much of the crop as possible before the police arrive and drive them off.
 From there he goes back to recount his radicalization into the environmental movement, culminating with his pieing of Bjorn Lomborg, a Danish scientist whose views on global warming are outside the mainstream.

 This event was in many ways the major turning point for Lynas as one result was that he decided that he should read more scientific information to support his claims against Lomborg.
 As he did this he discovered that there was a whole new world of sceintific work being done on the subject of global warming and that the problem was far more serious than he had realized.

-From there the book proceeds into the history and development of genetic engineering, the modern application of which really has only place over the last fifty or so years.
+From there Seeds of Science proceeds into the history and development of genetic engineering, the modern application of which really has only place over the last fifty or so years.
 We are introduced to well known figures such as Crick and Watson, but also lesser know people such as Marc Van Montagu, Jozef Schell, Mary-Dell Chilton, among others.
 Chilton is a particularly interesting character as she started out intending to prove Van Montagu wrong, and ended up not only proving him correct, but exceeding the work he had already done.